Kequc/nano-records/README.md

 reader.pipe(writer);
 ```

-It is important to note streams are not retried if there is an error you will have to pipe in a new stream yourself.
+It is important to note streams are not retried if there is an error you will have to pipe a new stream yourself.

 ## &#8620; Designs